East Yorkshire (bus company): Fleet and depots

 As of 15 July 2021, the East Yorkshire fleet consists of 271 buses and coaches operated from seven bus depots across East and North Yorkshire: Bridlington, Elloughton, Kingston upon Hull, Pocklington, Scarborough (Barry's Lane and Westwood Road) and Withernsea.
-The company's bus fleet consists mainly of diesel-powered single and double-deck buses manufactured by Alexander Dennis and Volvo; £5.7 million of funding awarded jointly to Hull City Council and East Riding of Yorkshire Council through the central government's Zero Emission Bus Regional Areas 2 (ZEBRA2) fund, as well as a £500 million investment in Wrightbus battery electric buses by the Go-Ahead Group, will see a fleet of 21 electric buses delivered to East Yorkshire during 2025.
+The company's bus fleet consists mainly of diesel-powered single and double-deck buses manufactured by Alexander Dennis and Volvo; £5.7 million of funding awarded jointly to Hull City Council and East Riding of Yorkshire Council through the central government's Zero Emission Bus Regional Areas 2 (ZEBRA2) fund, as well as a £500 million investment in Wrightbus battery electric buses by the Go-Ahead Group, saw a fleet of 27 electric buses enter service with East Yorkshire from April 2026.

 The company's headquarters are located at a main depot on Anlaby Road in Kingston upon Hull.
 The depot's offices, built into a set of 1870s Gothic Revival houses, are Grade II listed.
 A small fire broke out in one of the offices in December 2020, and a partial collapse of the depot's roof and frontage on 18 January 2023 destroyed a bus parked in the depot forecourt.
 Electric vehicle charging infrastructure to support the order for 21 Wrightbus electric buses began to be installed at Anlaby Road during November 2025.

 Plans were submitted to East Riding of Yorkshire Council in late 2024 for a new East Yorkshire depot in north Hull, located along the A1079 road and south of the village of Dunswell, replacing the depots at Anlaby Road and Elloughton.
 This depot, situated among a 500-space park and ride including three drive-through outlet, is planned to house over 200 buses, twelve maintenance bays and have capabilities for charging points for electric buses, however objections were made in a January 2025 public consultation by Yorkshire Water in relation to its siting over public water mains, as well as residents living near the planned depot site.
 The planning application, set to cost £40 million to construct, was eventually withdrawn on 17 March 2025 after further objections were made, with developers Ashcourt set to resubmit a modified plan for a depot on the site.

 A new depot for Scarborough's bus services, feature charging points for a potential investment in electric buses, is to be built on Taylor Way in Eastfield, replacing both the Barry's Lane and Westwood Road sites.